 If you go out of your way to avoid pollution (and why wouldn’t you?), get yourself acquainted with the next layer of defence for your skin.

-Introducing anti-pollution beauty, a concept that at first seems a bit excessive, but might prove to be the most important cause for skincare after sun protection.
+Introducing anti-pollution beauty, a concept that at first seems a bit excessive, but might prove to be the most undermining environmental aggressor to your skin after sun damage.

 THE EFFECTS OF POLLUTION ON SKIN